Brick cheese

-Brick cheese is a cheese from Wisconsin, U.S., made in brick-shaped form.
-The color ranges from pale yellow to white, and the cheese has a sweet and mild flavor when young, and matures into a strong, ripe cheese with age.
-It is a medium-soft cheese.
+Brick cheese is a cheese originating in Wisconsin, United States, made in brick-shaped form due to (originally) using actual bricks to form the shape.
+The color ranges from pale yellow to white with an orange rind.
+When unaged, this cheese has a sweet, mild flavor and is suitable for melting; after aging it has a stronger smell and a nuttier taste.

 Origins

 Brick cheese was originally produced in Wisconsin beginning in 1877.
 The cheese-making process was derived from white American Cheddar that is cultured at a slightly higher temperature, which results in a marginally higher fat content and a slightly altered protein structure.
 The resultant "brick cheese" has a slightly softer texture.

-Production process

-Brick cheese is made in the form of a large rectangular or brick shape, but may also be named "brick" because the cheese curds are pressed with clay-fired bricks.

 Culturing

 Brevibacterium linens grows on the surface of brick cheese, making it surface-ripened.
 Brevibacterium linens is also the bacterium responsible for the aging of Limburger cheese and many French cheese varieties.
-Cheesemakers often refer to the growth of the bacteria as a smear.
+Cheesemakers often refer to the growth of the bacteria as a smear and this process is known as smear-ripening.
 This is reflected in the Brevibacterium's species name linens which is Latin for 'besmearing'.

 The cheese is placed on wooden shelves, then gets washed with a whey and water mixture and turned.
-After several days the cheese is then packaged.
+It can stay in cold storage up to five months, and is considered ready for consumption after two weeks have passed.